China opens espionage trial against Australian writer, blocks ambassador from attending

 A close family friend, Feng Chongyi, confirmed the letter’s authenticity to The Post, adding that the trial was “a mere formality and a shame.”

 “It will be a closed door trial,” said Feng, a professor at the University of Technology Sydney.
 “His family and Australian diplomats are not allowed to attend.
-There will be no cross examination of witness.”
+There will be no cross examination of witnesses.”

 China has said little about the charges against Yang, other than that they relate to alleged espionage.
 He was held for seven months in “harsh conditions” before being charged in mid 2019, according to Australian Foreign Minister Marise Payne.